rebeccafennelly/mealworm-repo/README.md

 ## STEPS

-- Add Enzyme packages into dev dependencies ()
+- Add Enzyme packages into dev dependencies (https://enzymejs.github.io/enzyme/)
+- Add Enzyme adapter config to setupTests.js
-- Test that each component renders
+- Test that each component renders (Some will fail this test if you do not pass them the correct props e.g. Dashboard, List, any Card component etc.)
 - Test CardFront renders information from props as expected (img has correct src and name etc is rendered on page)
 - Test the Card Flip (State change and conditional styling)
 - Test the SearchBar is reusable and works as intended (calls mocked parent function with outputed string)

 ## Challenge branch

+- Test the feedback panel correctly displays the information passed in as props
+- Test the searchbar open/close functinality

 unit-testing-challenge